 The silhouette of military rule still looms over Nigeria nearly 20 years after the soldiers departed.
 Key personalities of the military rule era remain active in Nigerian politics (including current President Muhammadu Buhari).
 With a breathtaking “I was there” style, the book examines multiple near-death experiences that Nigeria experienced during its last bout of military rule.

-Although the book is about a nation, it also follows the trajectory of three mesmerising individuals.
+Although the book is about a nation, it also follows the trajectory of three captivating individuals.
 Moshood Abiola was the multi-billionaire friend of successive military governments who was elected president, then had his presidency voided by the generals who made him rich.
-General Abacha was the mysterious military ruler under whose watch Abiola was arrested and detained, and pro-democracy activists (including Abiola’s wife) assassinated.
-The third protagonist Olusegun Obasanjo emerged from prison to return to power as an unlikely conduit of democracy.
+General Abacha was the mysterious military ruler under whose watch Abiola was arrested and detained, and pro-democracy activists were arrested and assassinated.
+The third protagonist was former military ruler General Olusegun Obasanjo, who emerged as an unlikely conduit of democracy.

 The author has gained access to sources and documents that were not available to earlier researchers.
 These sources and documents make this book the most in-depth “lift the lid” account of the Abacha-Obasanjo years ever published.